ConnorFriday-code/Pharos-Computers/README.md

 [Bootstrap 4.2.1:](https://getbootstrap.com/docs/4.2/getting-started/introduction/): Bootstrap Library to make my website responsive to different screen sizes using the grid method, for dropdown menu on small screens, and the carousel in services.

-[W3Validator](https://validator.w3.org/): For vailidating the html of my three pages and offering corrections to be made.
+[W3Validator](https://validator.w3.org/): For validating the HTML of my three pages and offering corrections to be made.

-[W3Jigsaw](https://jigsaw.w3.org/css-validator/): For vailidating the html of my CSS.
+[W3Jigsaw](https://jigsaw.w3.org/css-validator/): For vailidating the HTML of my CSS.

 <h3>Content</h3>